Installing the kraft CLI tool

 Add Unikraft’s official GPG key:

-sudo gpg --dearmor -o /etc/apt/keyrings/unikraft.gpg
+sudo mkdir -p /etc/apt/keyringscurl -fsSL https://deb.pkg.kraftkit.sh/gpg.key | \ sudo gpg --dearmor -o /etc/apt/keyrings/unikraft.gpg

 Use the following command to set up the APT repository:

-echo "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/unikraft.gpg] https://deb.pkg.kraftkit.sh \
+echo "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/unikraft.gpg] https://deb.pkg.kraftkit.sh /" | \ sudo tee /etc/apt/sources.list.d/unikraft.list > /dev/null

-Update the APT package index, and install the latest version of kraftkit:
+Update the APT package index, and install the latest version of kraftkit

-sudo apt-get install kraftkit
+sudo apt-get updatesudo apt-get install kraftkit

 Fedora/RHEL